NewYorkCityCouncil/council.nyc.gov/docs/CONTENT.md

 ## Markup

-The WordPress content editor provides a Visual and Text view.
+The WordPress content editor provides a visual and a text view.
+The visual view shows formatted content.
 The text view allows you to write raw HTML.
+If you choose to write HTML, be careful switching to the visual editor, as it may clobber your work or have undesired results.

 blockquote, br, caption, cite, code, div, em, h1, h2, h3, h4, h5, h6, hr, i, img, ins, kbd, li, map, ol, p, pre, q, s, section, small, span, strike, strong, sub, summary, sup, table, tbody, td, tfoot, th, thead, tr, tt, u, ul, var

 Here are some basic tips for writing HTML

+iframes

 ## Layout

+columns